 How it works

-At first, it’s easy to have the impression, there’s just a few sounds per patch, and a lot of the knobs don’t really do much.
-This is only the case though until you discover that the red colored keys, are key switches which turn different effects on and off.
+At first, it’s easy to have the impression, that there are just a few sounds per patch, and a lot of the knobs don’t really do much.
+This is only the case though until you discover that the red-colored keys are key switches that turn different effects on and off.
 And a lot of the seemingly nonfunctional knobs, actually control these effects.
-Properly utilized, this mechanic, even if not obvious, is definitely powerful and provides a lot of resource for creative sound manipulation.
+Properly utilized, this mechanic, even if not obvious, is definitely powerful and provides a lot of resources for creative sound manipulation.

-A sufficient documentation/instructions on how to best use this library sadly isn’t integrated with the patches.
+Sufficient documentation/instructions on how to best use this library sadly aren’t integrated with the patches.
 I couldn’t find a respective tutorial video on their website either.
-There is a documentation file, with in the library folder, but this doesn’t provide sufficient explanation to the functionalities either.
+There is a documentation file, within the library folder, but this doesn’t provide a sufficient explanation of the functionalities either.
 This might be the only negative aspect of this library, and for any well-versed producer, wouldn’t provide a big hindrance.
 But I can see newcomers struggling with this, and hope this will be fixed in the future.

 - Clock FX (Individual FX & Loops)